dienluong/mvmv/README.md

 ## Caveats
 - mvmv does not overwrite existing files.
 - mvmv treats consecutive `*` wildcard in the source glob pattern as a single `*`.
 (This does not apply to the destination glob pattern.)
+- globbing patterns must be enclosed in quotes to prevent wildcard expansion by the shell.
+An alternative is to turn off shell globbing.
+Please consult this StackOverflow [thread](https://stackoverflow.com/a/22945024) for more information.

 ## How It Works